agui2393/HoneyDrew/README.md

   - [Wireframe PDF](documentation/wireframes.pdf)

 - The wireframe serves as a blueprint for the site, ensuring that the user experience (UX) is intuitive and well-organized.
 It helped guide the design process, ensuring that the layout aligned with the brand's goals and user needs.
-Some change were done since create the wire frame to make a better UX experience such as adding the bottom link to the website pages.
+Several changes were made since the creation of the wireframe to improve the user experience (UX), including the addition of bottom links to the website pages for eas

 ---